Nomad-Media/samples-js/live-channel/Readme.md

 >
 > For more information about the API call used go to [Deletes a live input.](ref:deleteliveinput)

-## Get Live Outputs
+## Get Live Output Profiles

-To get all live outputs, click submit under Get Live Outputs.
+To get all live output profiles, click submit under Get Live Outputs.

 ![](images/get-live-outputs.png)